sunpech/sunpech.github.io/_posts/2015-04-09-map-your-mouses-back-and-forward.md

 blogger_id: tag:blogger.com,1999:blog-6841384.post-6474388924633229595
 blogger_orig_url: http://www.sunpech.com/2015/04/map-your-mouses-back-and-forward.html
 redirect_from: /2015/04/map-your-mouses-back-and-forward.html
+description: "My guide on how to enable your mouse's buttons to your browser's back/forth buttons."
 ---

 I've been using OS X as my main OS for almost five years now.
 But one thing that's bugged me for a while was the lack of support for Logitech and other mice's forward and back buttons.
 These are mouse shortcut buttons found on many gaming mice.
 As much as I enjoy Apple's trackpad, I still like to use the mouse for gaming and other things.